10sr/git-exec/README.md

 Usage
 -----

-Run command your git repository root:
+Without any argument, just run given comand at the root directory of your git repository (fail if you are not inside of any git repository):

     git exec <command> [<args>...]

-Run command with specified git revision:
+with `-r <rev>` option, try to checkout that revision and run command at the repository root:

     git exec --revision|-r <rev> <command> [<args> ...]